Portuguese Indonesians: Setbacks and heritage

-In Kampung Tugu, Koja, North Jakarta, several Mardijker people were settled here.
-Some of these people are descendants of the Portuguese while some are descendants of slaves who are able to speak "Portuguese", and were brought to Batavia (now Jakarta) as prisoners of war after the Dutch VOC conquered Malacca in 1641 and because of their conversion to Protestantism.
+In Kampung Tugu (Koja, North Jakarta) Some of the people there are descendants of the Portuguese or of the Goese, while some are descendants of slaves who are able to speak Portuguese, and were brought to Batavia (now Jakarta) as prisoners of war after the Dutch VOC conquered Malacca in 1641, those who are the descendants of the Portuguese were referred as the Tugu People, while those who are the descendants of the Portuguese speaking slaves are referred as the Mardijkers (Free people in Dutch); many have since converted to Protestantism.

 In Lamno, Aceh, a community of people often noted for their blue eyes and fairer skin complexion are purportedly Muslim descendants of Portuguese.
-According to Indonesian media, they, or at least most of them, were wiped out by the 2004 Indian Ocean earthquake and tsunami.
+The 2004 Indian Ocean earthquake and tsunami dealt a great blow to the community however, with only less than 40% of the original Portuguese descendants survived.

+Asides from Aceh and Jakarta, Portuguese descendants can also be found in the Eastern part of the country, particularly within the Maluku Islands, Flores and the Indonesian side of the Timor Island.

+Despite the little legacy, relations between the two countries are recently improving, especially after the declaration of independence of East Timor, Around 600 Portuguese nationals are currently residing in Indonesia.